 The South Wake Landfill is permitted to accept municipal solid waste.
 Municipal Solid Waste includes residential waste from households, commercial waste from businesses, and non-hazardous waste from industry.

-Mattresses and box springs: Limit 40 mattresses and/or box springs per load accepted at South Wake Landfill.
-Limit 6 mattresses and/or box springs per load accepted at East Wake Transfer Station.
+Mattresses and box springs: Limit 40 mattresses and/or box springs per day, per organization.

 - Municipal Solid Waste: $32 per ton, includes $2 per ton State of North Carolina excise tax.

 Payment can be made by cash, check or credit account: